-- Outdoor fire sales (duration fifteen days at site where fire occurred)
+- Outdoor fire sales (duration 15 days at site where fire occurred)

 - Rummage sales conducted by local charitable or philanthropic organizations

-- Temporary relocation of business to a private/public owned non-residential property when displaced by public works project
+- Temporary relocation of business to a private/publicly owned non-residential property when displaced by public works project

 NOTE: Uses/activities exceeding the duration as specified on the business license shall require the approval of the City Council.